software-mansion/react-native-svg/README.md

 ##### React Native Web

+> If you use React Native Web via Expo CLI (or @expo/webpack-config) the following configuration is not necessary.

 `react-native-svg` has a compatibility layer for the web.
 This compatibility layer is exposed via `.web.js` files.
 If your project targets `react-native-web`, be sure that your bundler is set up to resolve these files.